sahrishA/CreatorVerse_Project/README.md

 Submitted by: Sahrish Afzal

-About this web app: 👉🏿 Frontend Website "creatorverse that has CRUD functionality to add the name, url, description about different users and alow you to edit or delete the created section
+About this web app: 👉🏿 Frontend Website "creatorverse that has CRUD functionality to add the name, url, description about different users and allow you to edit or delete the created card.

 Time spent: 60 hours